thomasahle/numberlink/README.md

 * We never block a source from its other end
 * We always know exactly what squares around us have already been connected

-The challange with this approach is that we need to manage 'partial paths' that aren't yet connected to anything.
-We could do this by disjoint-set, but it is simpler to just keep an array such that if pos is a start of a path then end[pos] is the position of the other end.
-This is easily updated when two paths are merged, and can be used to ensure different sources aren't connected.
+The challange with this approach is that we need to manage 'partial links' that aren't yet connected to anything.
+We could do this by disjoint-set, but it is simpler to just keep an array such that if pos is a start of a link then end[pos] is the position of the other end.
+This is easily updated when two links are merged, and can be used to ensure different sources aren't connected.

 The last question one may ask is 'why diagonally?'
 Instead one could have done